 Our students have access to over 30+ challenging graduate courses that prepare them for the professional world of work and are taught by some of Canada’s brightest scientists and industry leaders.

 MEnvSc candidates pursuing the Internship option complete a work term during the summer months.
 Since the program’s inception, MEnvSc interns have secured dynamic roles across all sectors and industries of the environmental science landscape.
 MEnvSc internships are required to be:

-A minimum of 16 consecutive weeks long (typically within April to August)
+- A minimum of 16 consecutive weeks long (typically within the Summer semester from May - August)